JsArafath/quiz-let-main/README.md

 #  About Online Quiz Site

 I made this projects to use `React App` and Tailwind CSS.
-Here is Some Navbar (Home , Statistics, Blog)
+Here is Some Navbar (Home , Statistics, Blog).
+This is a responsive quiz site.
+So, Everyone can use it with any devices.

 ## There Are Some Quiz with Different Topics